 When Remote Start is activated, the heated steering wheel and driver heated seat features will automatically turn on in cold weather.
 In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
-These features will stay on through the duration of Remote Start or until the ignition switch is turned to the ${\sf ON/RUN}$ position.
+These features will stay on through the duration of Remote Start or until the ignition switch is turned to the ON/RUN position.

 The Remote Start Comfort System can be activated and deactivated through the Uconnect System.
-Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information on Remote Start Comfort System operation.
+Refer to "Customer Programmable Features" in "Uconnect Settings" in "Understanding Your Instrument Panel" for further information on Remote Start Comfort System operation.